UN rights body gives posts to "unfree" countries

 In a report detailing persecution and discrimination faced by atheists and humanists around the world, International Humanist and Ethical Union (IHEU), said both impose Islam as the sole religion of the state.

-Mauritania, the report said, outlaws apostasy, or the renunciation of the official religion for another or for a philosophy that does not recognize the existence of a deity.
+Mauritania, the report said, outlaws apostasy, or the renunciation of the official religion for another or for a philosophy that does not recognise the existence of a deity.

 Anyone found guilty of the offence is given the opportunity to repent within three days, according to the report.
 If this is not done, the offender is sentenced to death and his property is confiscated by the state.